sequentialread/pow-captcha/README.md

 #### `window.sqrCaptchaInit`

-After everything is set up in the DOM, this function must be called to initialize the captcha(s).
+The captcha event listeners, elements, css, & webworkers **won't be loaded until this function is called**.

+**`captcha.js` will call this function automatically** if there's at least one DOM element with `data-sqr-captcha-challenge` already when `captcha.js` loads.
+Otherwise, it is up to you to call this function after you render the DOM elements & add the `data-sqr-captcha-challenge` property to them.

 This function will throw an error if it is called more than once without calling `window.sqrCaptchaReset()` in between.

 For example: